X

 Amar Kaul

 Yeah.
 So I think capacity is going on pretty well.
-I think just three quarters back you were at 20,000 MBA.
-Today we are already 40,000 MBA.
-And in next one quarter or so we’ll be 65,000 MBA.
+I think just three quarters back, we were at 20,000 MVA.
+Today, we are already 40,000 MVA.
+And in the next one quarter or so, we’ll be 65,000 MVA.
 I think that’s the kind of jump we are making.
-And hopefully next 2 to 3/4 we’ll be adding another 10 to 20,000 mvm more into that from the new facility.
-So once we get better visibility of that, we’ll of course be announcing.
+And hopefully, next two quarters to three quarters, we’ll be adding another 10,000 MVA to 20,000 MVA more into that from that facility.
+So once we get better visibility of that, we’ll, of course, announce that.

 Anupam Goswami

-So as a result, given the order book, capacity utilization to be also be pretty high and ramp up soon after the capacities are in place.
+So as a result, given the order book, capacity utilization could also be pretty high on ramp-up soon after the capacities are in place?

 Amar Kaul